Bullet and Turret Camera Installation Guide

 b.
 If this camera is already in use, go to the Configure tab and ensure it is set to Standalone mode and click Save.

-> Once you have saved the Standalone settings simply head back to the Spot Dashboard and type ” /s0 ” where the Path field is located and click authenticate.
+> Once you have saved the Standalone configuration settings simply head back to the Spot Dashboard and type ” /s0 ” where the Path field is located and click authenticate.

 mceclip1.png